FritsTuininga/Prioritized_Dueling_Network/README.md

 -PDN.py
-This file runs a Prioritized Dueling Double Deep Q-learning Network (PDN).
+This file runs the Prioritized Dueling Double Deep Q-learning Network (PDN).
 This Reinforcement Learning model takes candlestick images as input and outputs Q-values.
-The Q-values can be used to select the most appropriate action.
+The Q-values can be used to select the most appropriate action (i.e. take a long, neutral or short position).
 In this file, the model is trained and tested on the data created by the Plot.py file.

 The parameters (under #PARAMETER SELECTION-----) which can be adjusted by the user include:
 1. RUNS:          an integer indicating the number of models trained and tested with varying initialization parameters